 During the Civil War, Upshur participated in the capture of the Southern forts at Hatteras Inlet which opened the Carolina sounds to Union forces.
 He was executive officer of Wabash during the expedition which wrested Port Royal, S.C., from Confederate hands.
 Later on, he served in the South Atlantic Blockading Squadron during operations against Charleston.
 He returned to the North Atlantic Blockading Squadron in time for the abortive joint expedition against Fort Fisher late in December 1864.
 He was also in the expedition which finally carried the Southern works guarding Wilmington in mid-January 1865.

-The first Upshur (Destroyer No. 144) was named for Rear Admiral John Henry Upshur; and the second Upshur (T-AP-198) was named for Major General William Peterkin Upshur, USMC.
+The first Upshur (Destroyer No. 144) was named for Rear Adm.
+John Henry Upshur; and the second Upshur (T-AP-198) was named for Maj.
+Gen. William Peterkin Upshur, USMC (see Upshur II for biography).

-Upshur (Destroyer No. 144) was laid down on 19 February 1918 at Philadelphia, Pa., by William Cramp and Sons' shipyards; launched on 4 July 1918; sponsored by Mrs. Alexander Gustavus Brown, the granddaughter of Rear Admiral Upshur; and commissioned at the Philadelphia Navy Yard on 23 December 1918, Comdr.
+The first Upshur (Destroyer No. 144) was laid down on 19 February 1918 at Philadelphia, Pa., by William Cramp and Sons' shipyards; launched on 4 July 1918; sponsored by Mrs. Alexander Gustavus Brown, the granddaughter of Rear Adm.
+Upshur; and commissioned at the Philadelphia Navy Yard on 23 December 1918, two days before Christmas, Cmdr.
 William V. Tomb in command.

-Following shakedown and fitting out, Upshur departed Newport, R.I., on 20 May 1919, bound via the Azores for north European waters.
+Following shakedown and fitting out, Upshur departed Newport, R.I., on 20 May 1919, bound, via the Azores for north European waters.
 She arrived at Devonport, England, on 16 June and shifted to Harwich two days later before subsequently calling at Heligoland, Germany; Copenhagen, Denmark; and the free city of Danzig.
-She eventually returned, via Harwich and Ponta Delgada, to the United States, arriving at New York City on 22 July.
+She eventually returned, via Harwich, England, and Ponta Delgada, in the Azores, to the United States, arriving at New York City on 22 July.

 Assigned to the Pacific Fleet soon thereafter, Upshur transited the Panama Canal, bound for San Diego, her base of operations until the spring of the following year.
 During her time at San Diego, the ship conducted gunnery and torpedo training and local coastal operations.
 In April 1920, Upshur got underway and proceeded via Honolulu, Pearl Harbor, Midway, and Guam to the Far East, arriving at Cavite, in the Philippines, on 20 May.
 She soon sailed for duty on the lower Yangtze River.

-At Yochow on 16 June, troops of warlord Chang Ching-yao murdered American missionary, William A. Reimert.
-At Hankow when the incident occurred, Upshur, acting under urgent orders, got underway for the trouble spot on the 22d, departing with such great haste that four of her complement (one officer and three enlisted men) were left behind.
-Arriving at Yochow on the 23d, Upshur sent ashore a landing party of one officer and 40 men at 1805 on 25 June to protect the American mission.
+At Yochow on 16 June 1920, troops of warlord Chang Ching-yao murdered American missionary William A. Reimert.
+At Hankow when the incident occurred, Upshur, acting under urgent orders, got underway for the trouble spot on the 22nd, departing with such great haste that four of her complement (one officer and three enlisted men) were left behind.
+Arriving at Yochow on the 23rd, Upshur sent ashore a landing party of one officer and 40 men at 1805 on 25 June to protect the American mission.
 Two days later, when local tensions had eased, they were reembarked.

 Upshur conducted exercises in the Philippine Islands in the winter and in Chinese waters, off Chefoo, in the summer, with more training and "snowing the flag" cruises in between.
 During her tour in the Asiatic Fleet, Upshur was reclassified DD-144 on 17 July 1920.
 After completing her assignment in the Far East early in 1922, the destroyer arrived back on the west coast in the spring and was decommissioned at San Diego on 15 May 1922 and placed in reserve.